 Rig service companies have mixed sentiments

-In the previous parts of this series, we discussed rig count activity in US onshore and offshore fields.
-In this part, we’ll review the major oilfield service companies’ outlook on the US market.
+Previously in this series, we looked at the rig count activity in US onshore and offshore fields.
+In this part, we’ll review the major oilfield service companies’ outlook for the US market.

-Meanwhile, falling oil prices have stirred the oilfield equipment and servicing industry.
-On November 17, Baker Hughes (BHI) signed a definitive agreement to merge with Halliburton (HAL).
-If the deal goes through, it will be the biggest deal in this industry so far.
-The agreement may also mark the beginning of a consolidation trend in this industry.
-Read Market Realist’s series Baker Hughes-Halliburton: A critical deal for the oil industry to learn about the deal in detail.
+Meanwhile, falling crude oil prices have stirred things up in the oilfield equipment and servicing industry.
+On November 17, 2014, Baker Hughes (BHI) signed a definitive agreement to merge with Halliburton (HAL).
+If it goes through, it will be the biggest-ever deal in the industry.
+The agreement may also mark the beginning of a consolidation trend in the industry.
+For more on this topic, read Baker Hughes-Halliburton: A critical deal for the oil industry.